loader2

 Did you know?

-The NSE is the world’s largest derivatives exchange by volume for two consecutive years - 2019 and 2020 according to the Futures Industry Association (FIA).
+The NSE is the world’s largest derivatives exchange by the number of contracts traded for fifth consecutive years in 2023 according to the Futures Industry Association (FIA).

 Let’s look at some facts about BSE and NSE -